07828846963

 The kiln ran for just over 7 hours and cooled for around another 7-8 hours.
 Waiting for it to get below 29°C so it can be safely opened is a test of patience.

-They're all removed and, after each one has been looked and favourites selected (all of them), it's time to look at them some more.
-Oh and then they are cleaned ready for the backs to be ground, cleaned and the bails to be glued on before attaching the chains.
+They're all removed and, after each one has been looked at and favourites selected (all of them), it's time to look at them some more.
+Oh and then they are cleaned ready for the backs to be ground, cleaned and the bails glued on before attaching the chains.

 Cleaning - Singing in the Rain